robertdfrench/revolving-doors/README.md

 Get Started: [Before we Begin](00_begin/ "Before we Begin")

 # Revolving Doors
-*Learning the Illumos Doors API*
+*Learning the illumos Doors API*

-Illumos Doors are a novel form of inter-process communication.
+illumos Doors are a novel form of inter-process communication.
 They allow a thread in a client process to call a function in a server process, automatically spawning a handler thread in the server process if needed.